nguyenhphilip/my-dg/content/notes/relationships/The-Pleasures-of-Reading-Together-in-Bed.md

 And so it goes, for what might be an hour or more.

-It’s modest, comfortableconfortable and sweet.
+It’s modest, comfortable and sweet.
 And it is, of course, a pleasure that our society is almost congenitally prone not to notice or respect.

 When we’re invited to picture what a relationship might be for, we imagine typically colourful scenarios: passionate sex up against a wall, a celebration of a triumph at work, heading for the airport for a mini-break, the mutual exploration of one another’s souls.